natt96z/cybersac/docs/source/MediumCybersac.rst

 IntermediatePatriot - A Look Into Computer OS Security (Linux & Windows)
 =============================================================

 ..
-Note:: ★IMPORTANT (Start Here!)★ This page is based on unit 3, 5, 7, 9 and 10 of the official CyberPatriot learning material.
+Note:: ★ This page is based on unit 3, 5, 7, 9 and 10 of the official CyberPatriot learning material ★

-.. raw:: html

-   <iframe src="https://drive.google.com/file/d/1zi67tDVoSFbnODvH4ebx5iNOf6MotPNi/preview" width="640" height="480" allow="autoplay"></iframe>

 **CyberVideo: Privacy and Security in Technology (Courtesy: Chris Titus Tech)**